 - You may be given medicine to help you relax or make you drowsy.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

-- Activity guidelines: You must move carefully after surgery.
-Caregivers will teach you how to log roll in bed.
+- Physical therapy may start soon after surgery and continue after you go home.
+A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+You will also be show how to move safely after surgery.
+Healthcare providers will teach you how to log roll in bed.
 This means that you must move your entire body as a unit and not twist your spine.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - A chest tube may be used to remove air, blood, or fluid from around your lungs or heart.
 The chest tube is attached to a container to collect the blood or fluid.
 You may need more than one chest tube.